Why Your Dog Smells Like Fish: Common Causes and Solutions

 What to do if your dog smells like fish

 Stopping the fishy smell from your pup depends on its cause.
+Skin infections can also be a potential cause of a fishy smell and may require treatment with topical or oral medications, dietary changes, or medicated shampoos.
 If it results from bad breath, stepping up your canine oral care routine is imperative.
 Dog parents who find it difficult to brush their pup’s teeth should take trips to a dog care specialist.

 A veterinarian’s treatment is the only recourse when a female dog smells fishy from vaginitis or pyometra.
 Antibiotics and surgery will be necessary to resolve these issues.